Querent-ai/querent-docs/querent/docs/get-started/quickstart.md

 </Tabs>

-Tips: you can use the environment variable `RUST_LOG` to control querent verbosity.
+Tips: Adjust the RUST_LOG environment variable to manage Querent's verbosity.

-Check it's working by browsing the [UI at http://localhost:111](http://localhost:1111) or do a simple GET with cURL:
+Verify the setup by accessing the UI at http://localhost:1111 or executing a simple cURL GET request:
 ```bash
 curl http://localhost:1111/api/v1/version
 ```